How Many Pangolins Are Left In The World

 Promote Sustainable Livelihoods

 In many areas, local communities depend on natural resources for their livelihoods, and they may be involved in hunting pangolins for food or income.
-Promoting sustainable livelihoods is essential for reducing poaching and promoting long-term conservation.
+Also, promoting sustainable livelihoods is essential for reducing poaching and promoting long-term conservation.
 Support initiatives that provide alternative livelihood options for local communities, such as eco-tourism, sustainable agriculture, and forest management.

 Advocate for Stronger Laws and Enforcement